Why Is SEO Important for Business?

 When you type a query into the search bar – whether it’s everyday searches or you’re assessing the organic presence of your business – the search engine then goes through the pages in its index, identifies the ones most related to your query, and ranks them according to their relevance.
 These links are then served to the searcher on the results page.

 Better Visibility for Your Business and Website with SEO

 Effective SEO isn’t about “gaming” Google or stuffing your content with questionably relevant keywords.
 SEO requires you to understand what your audience is searching for and create content that satisfies those needs.
 When you understand their intention—what they’re searching for and where they’re searching, you can match your content with the language customers use when they search and optimize it for search engines.
 Ultimately, that provides customers with a better user experience as they move from the search engine to the corresponding piece of content on your site.

 To understand how SEO helps your business, think about the last time you searched for something on Google.
 How many results pages did you click through?
 The average click rate for the top search result on Google is 31.7%, according to one study, and the top three search results on Google account for 75.1% of clicks.
 That doesn’t leave much traffic for pages that rank lower on SERPs.

-A carefully designed SEO strategy help your content rank and become more visible, climbing higher on SERPs to drive qualified prospects to your content.
+A carefully designed SEO strategy helps your content rank and become more visible, climbing higher on SERPs to drive qualified prospects to your content.